Daisuki69/uncode/README.md

     - All blocked, unwanted, or distracting apps/PWAs now point directly and instantly to QIEZKA Lock (`MainActivity`) via `FLAG_ACTIVITY_NEW_TASK | FLAG_ACTIVITY_CLEAR_TOP | FLAG_ACTIVITY_SINGLE_TOP | FLAG_ACTIVITY_REORDER_TO_FRONT`, immediately locking the device without ever bouncing through the Home launcher.

 ---
-note: i do notice a home app wwhen defaulted, you cant uninstall it, have to navigate to settings inorder to do so, imagine if qieka is a home app. that could be another model in future
+note: i do notice a home app when defaulted, you cant uninstall it, have to navigate to settings inorder to do so, uninstall prevention would be home app + already device admin the app would be persistent always since it will be the first thing you will see the moment phone boots imagine if that was qiezka that could be another model in future qiezka would be even stronger

 ## 🔮 Future Roadmap & Ecosystem Forks